 Social workers work increasingly in diverse and multidisciplinary services and settings across the public, third and independent sector.
 While roles may vary according to specific services, they are underpinned by a core set of knowledge and skills.

-The following core characteristics of social work practice have been developed and agreed in partnership with academics, employers, SASW, Social Work Scotland and the SSSC.
+The following core learning elements for social workers: NQSW descriptors are based on characteristics of social work practice developed and agreed in partnership with academics, employers, SASW, Social Work Scotland and the SSSC.

 Your CPL will cover these areas in different ways depending on your role.
-You can use the links below for information and reflective learning activities in these different aspects of professional practice.
+All NQSWs who register with the SSSC as social workers from June 2024 (subject to legislation change) will be required to complete mandatory learning activity relevant to the core learning elements.
+We hope that you find this a more meaningful way to consolidate and develop and that there is a greater link to learning in the workplace.
+You can also use the links below for information and reflective learning activities in these different aspects of professional practice.

 Continuing your learning and professional development – ethics, values and rights-based practice